 Each Director receives comprehensive and formal induction and orientation to ensure he/she adequately understand the operations and business of the Group.
 The Company also provided detailed director's responsibilities and obligations statement pursuant to the GEM Listing Rules for the Director to review and study.
 In addition, materials in relation to regularly update on latest development in relation to the GEM Listing Rules, other applicable regulatory requirements and the Group's business and governance policies (the "Reading Materials in relation to Continuous Professional Developments") were circulated to the Directors.
-Continuing briefings and seminars for the directors will be arranged as necessary.
+Continuing briefings and seminars for the Directors will be arranged as necessary.
 The Directors are encouraged to participate in continuous professional developments to develop and refresh their knowledge and skills periodically.

-During the year ended 31 March 2020 the Directors participated in the continuous professional developments in the following manner:
+During the year ended 31 March 2021 the Directors participated in the continuous professional developments in the following manner:

-Name Developments
+Reading Materials/

+Attending seminars/

+courses/conferences in

+relation to Continuous

 Professional

-relation to Continuous

-courses/conferences in

-Attending seminars/

-Reading Materials/

-Executive Directors
+Developments

-Mr. Cheng Ting Kong 1
+Mr. Cheng Ting Kong

-Ms. Cheng Mei Ching 1
+Ms. Cheng Mei Ching

-Mr. Lui Man Wah 1
+Mr. Lui Man Wah

-Independent non-executive Directors

-Mr. Chan Tin Lup, Trevor 1
+Mr. Chan Tin Lup, Trevor

-Mr. Tou Kin Chuen 1
+Mr. Tou Kin Chuen

-Mr. Jim Ka Shun 1
+Mr. Jim Ka Shun